HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

     </tr>
 </table>

-The setup must have a minimum of two records because very often registrars ask for at least two name servers to be assigned to a domain name, for redundancy reasons.
-Next, visit the registrar of `my-throw-away-domain-example.net`, set its name servers to the following:
+Though technically only a single record is required to make this work (e.g. `ns1-for-laitos.my-home-domain-example.net`), most domain registrars ask for at least two records (for redundancy reasons), therefore, create 4 of them just in case.

+Next, visit the registrar of `my-throw-away-domain-example.net`, go to domain configuration and set the following name servers:
 <table>
     <tr>
-        <th>Registrar Field</th>
+        <th>Domain configuration at registrar</th>
         <th>Value</th>
     </tr>
     <tr>